binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 > src/java/org/apache/cassandra/metrics/LatencyMetrics.java, line 34

-While it may seem like I'd be interested in the recentLatencyHistogram, that is actually the custom Cassandra version of the histogram.
+While it may seem like I'd be interested in the recentLatencyHistogram, that is actually the custom Cassandra version of the histogram ([EstimatedHistogram]).
 I'm interested in Dropwizard's quantiles (a.k.a.
 Histogram).
 Those are inside the Timer called "latency" here.

 Since I know I want to look at the Timer's JMX information, let's find the [MBean definition for Dropwizard's Timer]: